 1. Logitech G332 Stereo Gaming Headset

-Battle royale has become one of the most dominant sub-genres in gaming practically overnight, and developers and manufacturers have rushed to get their own piece of the pie.
-The fact that the Logitech G332 has such targeted marketing to the battle royale market may make it seem like just another rushed product, but the final result is actually very strong.
+Battle Royales seem to have become one of the most dominant sub-genres in gaming practically overnight, and developers and manufacturers have rushed to get their own piece of the pie.
+The fact that the Logitech G332 has such targeted marketing to the battle royale market may make it seem like just another rushed product, but the final result is actually very impressive.
 The comfortable leatherette cups are meaningfully padded, and though they're a little tight, that makes for pretty great sound isolation.

 2. ASTRO Gaming A10 Gaming Headset

-Astro is a company known for crafting exceptionally great headsets that are also exceptionally expensive.
+Astro is a company known for crafting exceptionally great headsets that are just as exceptionally expensive.
 That's what makes the A10 such a breath of fresh air.
-It may lose some of the good looks that its high-end sibling the A50, but it retains a surprising amount of the quality.
+It may lose some of the good looks of its high-end A50 sibling, but it retains a surprising level of quality.
 The build quality itself is spartan but functional, including an in-line volume wheel as well as an omnidirectional mic that will mute when flipped out of the way.

 But the A10 has heart where it counts.
 This sounds like an Astro product through and through.
 Like Logitech's offering above, the mids get most of the attention here, but the level of clarity is truly exceptional.
-It's strong enough to throw you right into the heat of a firefight, but it can also function admirably well listening to anything from traditional orchestral arrangements to dense and layered psych rock.
+It's strong enough to throw you right into the heat of the battle, but it can also function admirably well listening to anything from traditional orchestral arrangements to dense and layered psych-rock.

 3. SADES SA902 7.1 Surround Sound PC Headset

-There's arguably no budget gaming headset headset with mic that's a better deal than the Sades SA902.
-It bears a $20 price tag but a lot of value.
-In fact, it hits basically all the major special features a cheap gaming headset could hope for: a noise canceling mic, Dolby 7.1 surround sound, and compatibility with both consoles and PCs.
+There's arguably no budget gaming headset that's a better deal than the Sades SA902.
+It bears a $20 price tag and packs in a lot of value.
+In fact, it hits basically all the major special features a cheap gaming headset could hope for: a noise-canceling mic, Dolby 7.1 surround sound, and compatibility with both consoles and PC.

 4. HyperX Cloud Stinger – Gaming Headset

-The HyperX Cloud Stinger sat atop many best of lists when it was first released, and it still holds up even now that the market has become significantly more crowded.
-You wouldn't know it from the build quality.
-It's pretty typical for a PC gaming headset under 50, but the leatherette cups with memory foam cushioning can rotate 90 degrees for a more versatile fit.
-The swiveling boom mic mutes when flipped up.
+The HyperX Cloud Stinger sat atop many best-of lists when it was first released, and it still holds up even now that the market has become significantly more crowded.
+You wouldn't know it from the build quality, though.
+It's pretty typical for a PC gaming headset under $50, but the leatherette cups with memory foam cushioning can rotate 90 degrees for a more versatile fit.
+The swiveling boom mic also mutes when flipped up.

-It's once you start to dig a little deeper that you start to notice the shine.
-It utilizes 50mm rather than 40mm drivers, but it's still surprising to hear the fidelity of sound that comes through this gaming headset on PC or the great sense of geography it offers.
-That's all due to the fact that this is a Dolby 7.1 gaming headset.
-A focus on the bass provides a real meaning to gunfire and grenades.
+It's only once you start to dig a little deeper that you start to notice where it really shines.
+It utilizes 50mm rather than 40mm drivers, but it's still surprising to hear the fidelity of sound that comes through this gaming headset on PC and the great sense of aural space it offers.
+This is all due to the fact that this is a Dolby 7.1 gaming headset.
+Its focus on bass provides real meaning to gunfire and grenades.

 5. Corsair HS60 Gaming Headset

-The Corsair HS60 is modest but elegant, stripping out the bright lights and embellishments that define so many gaming headsets and instead opting for something that looks legitimately high-end.
-And that goes beyond the unvarnished aesthetics too.
-This USB headset with microphone has been certified by Discord.
-Corsair rarely disappoints and certainly not with this surround sound gaming headset.
-The build quality is a reliable mix of metal and sturdy plastic able to take a hit and still come out intact.
+The Corsair HS60 is modest but elegant, stripping out the bright lights and embellishments that define so many gaming headsets and instead opting for something that looks legitimately premium.
+That goes beyond the unvarnished aesthetics, too.
+This USB headset with a microphone has been certified by Discord.
+Corsair rarely disappoints, and this surround sound gaming headset is no different.
+The build quality consists of a reliable mix of metal and sturdy plastic capable of taking a hit and still remaining intact.

 There's a level of balance here that's rare even in other headsets on our list.
-The bass is a little heavier in proportion to the mids and highs but it's not inconsistent enough to stand out except to hardcore audiophiles.
-They're certainly substantial enough to suit the full range of gaming genres and double as decent headphones for watching film and listening to music as well.
+The bass is a little heavier in proportion to the mids and highs, but it's not inconsistent enough to stand out except to hardcore audiophiles.
+They're certainly substantial enough to suit the full range of gaming genres and double as decent headphones for watching films and listening to music as well.

 6. Turtle Beach Recon 70 Gaming Headset

-Turtle Bay's entry level offers multiple color schemes for the three major current generation consoles, but they're all functionally the same device.
+Turtle Bay's entry-level headset offers multiple color schemes for the three major current generation consoles, but they're all functionally the same device.
 Just keep in mind that the shortness of the cord means it's not ideal to use as a computer gaming headset.
-But console gamers should find a lot to love.
+Console gamers will likely find a lot to love here.
 The synthetic leather looks great, and the plush interior feels great against your ears.
 They can also rotate out to 90 degrees.